tshivaneshk/AlphaStick-Android/README.md

 ## Use Cases

-* Auditing installed applications for security misconfigurations
+* Auditing installed applications for security weaknesses
-* Identifying privacy risks in dormant or background-active apps
+* Identifying privacy risks in dormant applications
-* Educational exploration of Android application security concepts
+* Understanding Android application security at a system level
 * Demonstrating modular security analysis architecture

 ---

 ## Limitations

 AlphaStick is a **static and heuristic-based auditing tool**.

 It does not:

 * Perform real-time network traffic inspection
-* Execute dynamic malware analysis
+* Execute dynamic runtime or behavioral malware analysis
 * Replace antivirus or endpoint protection solutions

-The results should be interpreted as **risk indicators**, not definitive malware detection.
+All results should be interpreted as **risk indicators**, not definitive threat classifications.

 ---

 ## Project Status

-This project is currently under active development.
-Features and detection logic are continuously being refined to improve accuracy and reduce false positives.
+This project is under active development.
+Detection logic and scoring models are continuously refined to improve accuracy and reduce false positives.

 ---